fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

     <p>
     A decision tree assumes that, over appropriately chosen subsets of the feature space, the target values can be approximated with a constant value.
-A decision tree can therefore be seen as a nonparametric regression model where the regression function is estimated using a piecewise constant approximation.
+It follows that a decision tree can be seen as a nonparametric regression model, where the regression function is estimated using a piecewise constant approximation.
     </p>